malibrud/AdventOfCode2021/README.md

 ## Day 10
 * Pretty straightforward use of a stack to push opening brackets and pop closing brackets.
 Part B required the use of `long long` to store some of the scores.

+## Day 11
+* Simulation task analogous to the game of life.
+It was a little tricky to hold to the "each cell only flashes onece.
+Solved through recursion.
+Second part was pretty easy... just simulate forward.
+The stopping criteria was pretty straight forward.